 In between, there is a mix of included activities and options.
 Included activities are everything from tea sharing to stress talks to more spiritual ceremonies.

-Early evening there will often be a visiting practitioner doing a talk pre-dinner.
-Then there may be no further activities, there might be a later meditation, there can be movie night etc. Most nights everyone is so tired that few people stay up past 10 pm!
+Early evening at Kamalaya there will often be a visiting practitioner doing a talk pre-dinner.
+Then there may be no further activities, there might be a later meditation, there can be movie night etc. Most nights everyone is so tired that few people stay up past 10 pm.

 What is it like going to Kamalaya on your own?

 My first visit and third trips to Kamalaya I went solo and stayed for a week.
 I stayed for New years both times.
 The first visit I arrived late on the night of the 30th.

 NYE is a big banquet and you are sat at group tables.
 It was easy to talk to people but a bit of an effort not knowing anyone and being jetlagged.

 On the second trip, I went with a friend and we arrived on the 29th.
 Having a buddy on NYE greatly improved the experience – even if we did have quite a few drinks vs my dry NYE the year before.

 My third trip I arrived on the evening of the 27th December and left on Jan 3.
 If you want to meet people Kamalaya makes it easy to do so.
 The classes offer an excellent way to chat and most people are very friendly.